MicrosoftDocs/customer-insights/topics/developers/tutorials/ADLS_Export.md

 ### Options
 There are three settings to consider when exporting your signals:

 #### Export granularity
 This setting allows you to choose the granularity of files containing exported signals.
 Depending on this setting, your signals will be exported to files that are created per hour or per day.

 #### Data timestamp
-Based on this setting the file to save the signal to will be chosen either based on the time when data was generated (time when the signal was sent from the point of view of device emitting data) or using the time of when data is written to ADLS.
+Based on this setting, the file to save the signal to will be chosen either based on the time when data was generated (time when the signal was sent from the point of device emitting data) or using the time when data is written to the ADLS.
 Choosing the first option will require additional logic on the data consuming side as the signals may be written to older files.
-One example of such situation is when a device loses internet connection for a day and after establishing connection again it flushes all buffered events (and each event has timestamp of when it was attempted to be sent).
+An example of the latter is when a device loses internet connection for a day and after establishing connection again, flushes all buffered events (and each event has a timestamp of when it attempted to be sent).

 #### Signals to be exported
 This option allows you to choose which signals should be exported.
-You can either choose all of them or simply list the names of desired signals.
+You can either choose all signals or simply list the names of desired signals.

 ## Data format of exported signals
 Signals will be exported using line delimited JSON format.
 Find out more about it [here](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON).